The theme word of the 2012 Obama campaign has been unveiled. Remember “Change”? Well, meet “Forward.”

 The minor fall and the major lift

 Are those particular changes where the magic happens?
 For that matter, do those words even describe what is happening in the music as I hear that line?
-I’ve looked up the guitar chords, and I see that then go like this:
+I’ve looked up the guitar chords, and I see that they go like this:

 Or, in another version, I see it’s G, C, D, Em, C…